ADennis450/CheckoutOrderTotalKata/README.md

 ## How to Use
-To start the API navigate to the project directory (../CheckoutOrderKata/CheckoutOrderKata) and execute the commands below.
+To start the API navigate to the project directory (../CheckoutOrderKata/CheckoutOrderKata) and execute the commands `dotnet build` and `dotnet run`.
 Use the localhost url returned to the terminal as the base url for the API.
-* dotnet build
-* dotnet run